franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-0.md

 What am I expecting to achieve with the _"Pollito's Opinion on Spring Boot Development"_ blog series?

-- Be a starting point for future Spring Boot projects.
-- Embrace Component-Driven Development (CDD) practices.
-- Encapsulate essential dependencies and best-practice boilerplate.
+- Be a demonstration of how to consume and create an API following Design by Contract principles.
 - Give the developer ownership and control over the code.

 ## Inspiration (Why am I writing this blog series?)